antoniodicoratoinfodev/VoidReach-CRM-Calendar-Task-Note-for-desktop-Windows-MacOS-Linux/README.md

 - `Ctrl`/`Cmd` + mouse wheel zooms while the pointer is over the calendar; clicking the scrollbar first is not required.
 - `Ctrl+0`/`Cmd+0` restores 100% zoom while the pointer is over the calendar.
 - Selected date, Day/Week mode, and zoom level are restored from the saved workspace.
+- Short calendar tasks keep a compact, proportionally scaled title; hovering any task always reveals its complete title in a tooltip.

 Calendar entries display the title of every linked note directly inside the task.
 Selecting a title opens that specific note's editor in the Notes section; long titles are shortened visually and remain available in a tooltip.
 Linked notes are also available in the agenda and task-edit dialog.
 Renaming, linking, unlinking, or deleting a note refreshes its Calendar and agenda references automatically without changing the selected date or calendar view.